Magnetic field: Force between magnets at long distances (dipole–dipole interaction)

+Force between magnets at moderate distance (Coulomb's law for magnetism)

-To understand the force between magnets, it is useful to examine the magnetic pole model given above.
-In this model, the H-field of one magnet pushes and pulls on both poles of a second magnet.
+For moderate distances it is often to sufficient model the force between magnets as the H-field of one magnet pushes and pulls on both poles of a second magnet.
 If this H-field is the same at both poles of the second magnet then there is no net force on that magnet since the force is opposite for opposite poles.
 If, however, the magnetic field of the first magnet is nonuniform (such as the H near one of its poles), each pole of the second magnet sees a different field and is subject to a different force.
 This difference in the two forces moves the magnet in the direction of increasing magnetic field and may also cause a net torque.

-This is a specific example of a general rule that magnets are attracted (or repulsed depending on the orientation of the magnet) into regions of higher magnetic field.
-Any non-uniform magnetic field, whether caused by permanent magnets or electric currents, exerts a force on a small magnet in this way.

-The details of the Amperian loop model are different and more complicated but yield the same result: that magnetic dipoles are attracted/repelled into regions of higher magnetic field.
-Mathematically, the force on a small magnet having a magnetic moment m due to a magnetic field B is: